truzmeto/LoanStatusPrediction/kernel.md

 # Loan Status Prediction

 ## Introduction

-In this project, I performe data analysis and predictive modelling on Lending Club's loan data set for the year 2015 in order to understand how different set of features help to indentify customer loan status.
-This can potentially
+In this project, I perform data analysis and predictive modelling on Lending Club's loan dataset for the year 2015 in order to understand how different set of features help to indentify customer loan status.

 ## Lending Club Data